-How does Riva On-Premise know which CRM contacts to sync to Outlook, Gmail, IBM Notes, or GroupWise?
+How does Riva On-Premise know which CRM contacts to sync to Office 365, Exchange, G Suite, and Notes?

 Perhaps a better question is, “How would you like your contacts to be synced?”
 Riva On-Premise delivers a lot of flexibility in terms of contact synchronization.